eng3844f17/eng3844f17.github.io/_schedule/schedule.md

       wed:
         - date: 2017-10-04
           desc: 'Second draft of hand-drawn data visualization'
-          readings: [ 'Inkscape Essential Training: Introduction, 1.
+          readings: [ 'Rankin, M. (2015).
+Inkscape Essential Training: Introduction, 1.
 Getting Started videos, &amp; 2.
 Navigating an Inkscape Document. [<a href="https://www.lynda.com/SharedPlaylist/1ff0bd2d7f864a9086920140e5db7fa3?org=vt.edu" target="_blank">Outbound link to Lynda.com playlist</a>]' ]
           assign: [ 'Bring a second draft of dataviz to class.', 'Install Inkscape by following along in the Lynda.com course videos.' ]
       fri:
         - date: 2017-10-06
           desc: 'What are SVGs?'
-          readings: [ 'Lynda.com videos TBA.' ]
+          readings: [ 'Inkscape Essential Training: 3.
+Drawing Basic Shapes, 4.
+Transforming Objects, &amp; 5.
+Working with Fills and Strokes. [<a href="https://www.lynda.com/SharedPlaylist/1ff0bd2d7f864a9086920140e5db7fa3?org=vt.edu" target="_blank">Outbound link to Lynda.com playlist</a>]' ]
-          assign: [ 'Make any revisions to your dataviz and scan it as a digital image file onto your laptop.', 'Be sure to have Inkscape installed on your laptop.' ]
+          assign: [ 'Make any revisions to your dataviz and scan it as a digital image file onto your laptop.' ]
-          other: [ 'Come prepared for an introduction of SVGs and Inkscape.' ]
+          other: [ 'Come prepared to work on "tracing" and translating your images into Inkscape.' ]

     - num: 7
       wkh: 'Inkscape Studio Week #1'